expressjs/morgan/README.md

 ##### :req[header]

 The given `header` of the request.
+If the header is not present, the value will be displayed as `"-"` in the log.

 ##### :res[header]

 The given `header` of the response.
+If the header is not present, the value will be displayed as `"-"` in the log.

 ##### :response-time[digits]